ClaudiaInSweden/hanneles_art_gallery/README.md

 ![Homepage middle](static/readme-docs/others/home_middle.png)

 In the lower part of the page a subscription form for the newsletter is prominently placed.
 Mailchimp is used as provider.
-Further down are links to selected social media accounts of which the link to Facebook directs to an actual Facebook page dedicated to Hanneles Art Gallery.
+Further down address, phone number and email address are displayed as well as links to Facebook and Instagram.
+The link to Facebook directs to an actual Facebook page dedicated to Hanneles Art Gallery.
 On bottom of the page I had to put a link to the template origin as requested in the template license agreement and to the right the user can find a link to the Privacy Policy page that opens in a new tab.

 ![Homepage lower](static/readme-docs/others/home_lower.png)